 It is recommended that in Key Stage One Religious Education is taught for 36 hours per year and in Key Stage Two for 45 hours per year.
-At Thornton Primary School Religious Education is generally taught as a separate subject on a weekly basis, although teachers do have the freedom to teach longer sessions less frequently if this suits their curriculum.
+At Thornton Primary School Religious Education is taught as a separate subject on a weekly basis.